uchexm/landing-page-/README.md

 - Install git in your computer.
 - Install a code editor.
-- And web browser to view the output.
+- And a web browser to view the output.

 ### Setup